dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Not every type that the compiler can represent internally is expressible using existing D syntax.
-For instance, when `pragma(msg)`, `stringof`, or diagnostics serialize a type, the programmer should be able to copy and paste this type without getting parse errors.
+For instance, when `pragma(msg)`, `stringof`, or diagnostics serialize a type, programmers should be able to copy and paste this type without encountering parse errors.
 Semantic problems may still arise, e.g., due to visibility.

-The main culprits are function pointers and delegates that return by reference.
+The primary concern are function pointers and delegates that return by reference.
 To use these as function parameter or return types, programmers are compelled to use a separate alias declaration.
 Alias declarations only support them by special-casing them.